vijayetar/Learning-Journal_Vij/git-github.md

 # Git vs GitHub
 ## Introduction
- - Git is the software while Github is the cloud
+ - Git is the software while GitHub is the cloud
  - Git is also version control software that is distributed (vs others that are centralized or localized)
  - GitHub allows sharing of files and editing between users while actively keeping track of changes
  - Github is open sourced - ie anyone can make changes and available to all